Harvard’s Graduation Rate: A Look at the Numbers

 With its storied history and reputation for academic excellence, Harvard University is a notable academic institution, garnering interest from prospective students worldwide.
 Harvard’s graduation rate, which reportedly stands at a striking 98%, is a captivating statistic.
 This article will delve into this data, illuminating what lies behind the numbers.

-What Is the Graduation Rate for Harvard University?
+What is the Graduation Rate at Harvard University?

 Harvard University is one of the most demanding and academically challenging universities in the United States.
 Candidates are well-aware that admission to this university can be extremely difficult.
 However, some students are unaware of the difficulties they may experience once they enroll at Harvard.
 While some of them worry about “What is the graduation rate for Harvard University?”
 The Harvard graduation rate is 96.74 percent, with 1,604 students out of 1,658 candidates earning their degrees in 150% of the normal time.

 Graduation rates are calculated percentages of students that graduate or finish their program within a given timeframe.
 Graduation rates are an important metric because they show how much support students get and how committed the university is to helping them succeed.

 Similarly, retention rates are an important indicator to evaluate since they provide an overview of how satisfied students are with their college experience.
 Graduation rates, as opposed to retention rates, are widely considered in college rating lists such as US News & World Report and Forbes.

 The following table details Harvard University’s graduation rates (150% normal time) by gender.
 The graduation rate was 96.74% last year where 1,604 students out of 1,658 aspirants completed their degree.